brycewray/hugo-site/content/posts/2020/11/curmudgeonish-thoughts-2020.md

 - People say, "anyways," as if it were a reference to multiple items.
 The word is *anyway*.
 The meaning is of one thing---essentially, *in any event*---not multiple things ("in any events"?).
 Don't know if this is a regionalism, but its use is widespread.
 And annoying.

-- Then there is "those ones" (or "these ones"); *e.g.*, "So we'll get to those ones in a minute."
+- Then there is "those ones" (or "these ones”); *e.g.*, "So we'll get to those ones in a minute."
 In this, the word  *ones* is unnecessary.
-Just say, "those" (or "these").
+Just say, "those" (or "these”).

 - I love to watch and listen to sporting events, but most sports announcers obviously never paid attention back in school when their teachers were trying to explain the objective case.
 Abominations like "they're coming through the line at he and Jones" are the result.
 Arrrgh.[^whyNomObj]